Inverse Reinforcement Learning with Switching Rewards and History Dependency for Characterizing Animal Behaviors: Methods

 Having established this connection, we can view SWIRL as a more generalized version of ARHMM, as it permits the MDP to be stochastic and allows multiple actions to result in the same preceding state.
 Additionally, explicitly modeling the policy introduces a reinforcement learning framework that better represents the decision-making processes of animals and reveals the underlying reward function.
 For SWIRL with history dependency, we can further connect it to the recurrent ARHMM \citep{linderman2016recurrent}, which expands \( p(z_{t+1}|z_t) \) to \( p(z_{t+1}|z_t, s_t) \).

-An advanced version of the ARHMM is the switching linear dynamical system (SLDS), which assumes that the state \( s_t \) is unobserved.
+Another advanced version of the ARHMM is the switching linear dynamical system (SLDS), which assumes that the state \( s_t \) is unobserved.
 Instead, the observed variable \( y_t \) is a linear transformation of \( s_t \).
 Thus, the complete generative model for SLDS consists of: (1) \( z_{t} \sim p(z_{t}|z_{t-1}) \), (2) \( s_{t+1} \sim p(s_{t+1}|s_t,z_{t}) \), and (3) \( y_{t+1} \sim p(y_{t+1}|s_{t+1}) \).
-This suggests that the representation $s_t$ capturing the primary dynamics is, in fact, a latent representation of the external world $y_t$.
+This suggests that the representation $s_t$ capturing the primary dynamics is, in fact, a latent representation of the observation $y_t$.
 Building on this concept, we can extend SWIRL into a latent variable model, where \( s_t \) serves as the latent representation of the true observation state \( y_t \).
-This corresponds to the setup of Partial Observation Markov Decision Processes (POMDPs) in the literature.
-This extension will link SWIRL to representation learning in reinforcement learning, which we plan to explore further in future work.
+This corresponds to the setup of Partial Observation Markov Decision Process (POMDP) in the literature.
+While SWIRL is not a POMDP method in the formal sense (e.g., modeling belief states or latent dynamics explicitly), it does address non-Markovian behavior by augmenting the state space with recent history (e.g., using ${s_t, s_{t-1}, s_{t-2}, …}$).
+This is a commonly used strategy to handle partial observability or non-Markovianity—similar in spirit to how LSTMs or memory-based policies are used in POMDP settings.
+Therefore, SWIRL leverages temporal context in a manner similar to methods designed for POMDPs.
+This extension will link SWIRL to representation learning in reinforcement learning, which can be explored further in future work.

 Thus, we argue that SWIRL offers a more generalized and principled approach to studying animal behavior compared to commonly used dynamics-based models, as one can draw inspiration from the development of (latent) dynamics models to enhance advanced IRL methods for analyzing animal decision-making processes.